determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``exclude_groups_scope``
 ========================

-Specifies if the groups scope should be excluded for this OIDC Provider.
-For most OIDC providers like Okta, this should be false (or blank) if you'd like to provision group memberships.
-But for some providers like Azure, which do not support groups scope, this should be set to true.
+Specifies if the groups scope should be excluded for this OIDC provider.
+For most OIDC providers such as Okta, this should be false (or blank) if you'd like to provision group memberships.
+But for some providers such as Azure, that do not support groups scope, this should be set to true.

 **********
  ``saml``